Schlaurens/RobotSoccer-MultiObjectDetector/README.md

 ### Credits

-The vast majority of this code (nearly everything) except for some minor modifications was authored by Arne Hasselbring.
+The foundation of this code was authored by Arne Hasselbring.